-For over a decade, the Louisville's International Festival of Film has explored, encouraged and enriched the next great generation of film-making and new media artists.
+For over a decade, Louisville's International Festival of Film has explored, encouraged, and enriched the next great generation of film-making and new media artists.

 Filmmakers from all over the world have been thrilled by the enthusiastic audiences and the one‐of-a‐kind Louisville Slugger Baseball Bat inscribed with the name of the winning film in each category.

 LIFF is proud to be working in association with the legendary Muhammad Ali Center to create a unique program of films to honor all those who aspire to greatness in their chosen fields.

 In addition to awards for each category, LIFF will offer 56 And 5 Added Programming Block to highlight projects that in some way embody one or more of Muhammad Ali’s Six Core Principles: Confidence, Conviction, Dedication, Giving, Respect or Spirituality.

 LIFF also offers a separate Homegrown Award for the best film of any length shot in Kentucky.

-Industry seminars produced by the film festival organizers are well attended with industry experts and the public.
+Industry seminars produced by the film festival organizers are well attended by industry experts and the public.
 The strong connections and partnerships of the organizers enable our festival to continue to grow.
 LIFF is proud to announce that studio and development executives in Hollywood have agreed to return again to be part of the judging panel for entrance into the festival.

 The Louisville Film Arts Institute (LFAII) is a 501(c)(3) not-for-profit organization dedicated to celebrating and promoting the film arts in Kentucky.
 To help facilitate this goal, it has created Louisville’s International Festival of Film (LIFF) which is a sustainable annual film festival located in Louisville, KY.
 The festival will showcase independent film from around the world, while supporting the cultural diversity of the area.